 \begin{remark}[Possible extensions] As explained above, the present paper is a first step in the mathematical analysis of the effect of stratification and topography on the separation of western boundary currents.
 However, model \eqref{NS-rho} is clearly an idealization, and our results could be generalized in many possible ways.
 The most important extensions, both from the applied and the theoretical point of view, would be to add the nonlinear effects into the system, and to consider arbitrary (i.e. non flat) topographies.
 Let us comment a little on these two perspectives.
 It is possible that part of the analysis of the present paper could be generalized to a nonlinear setting, as long as the nonlinearity is not too large, namely as long as the boundary layers remain linear at main order and the nonlinearity is only present in the interior of the flow, as in \cite{CDGG} for instance.
+In this case, each boundary layer term in the asymptotic expansion would satisfy a linear system with a source term depending in a nonlinear way on lower order correctors.
 When the boundary layers become nonlinear, however, the situation is much more complicated.
 For instance, in some regimes, the Munk boundary layer in the presence of an advective term is akin to the Prandtl boundary layer, see \cite{dalibard2021existence,wang2018well}.
 In this regime, the analysis of the separation phenomenon and the presence of recirculating flows in the boundary layer may become very difficult to analyze mathematically, as the recent works \cite{dalibard2022linear,iyer2022reversal} demonstrate.
 Nonetheless, a recent study \cite{miller2025impact} describes from the physical point of view the impact of stratification on western boundary currents, using a 2-layer or 1.5-layer QG model with advection.